hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 You're already reading this intro, so obviously I don't need to tell you how to find this.
 But here's a few other help items that are available, including some that may not be so obvious.

-This User Guide is available as a web page from the [Notenik](http://www.notenik.net) site, from the [PowerSurge Publishing](http://www.powersurgepub.com) site, and from the Notenik Help Menu.
+This User Guide is available as a web page from the [Notenik](http://www.notenik.net) site and from the Notenik Help Menu.

 But the same content is also available as a Collection of Help Notes, by selecting the corresponding Open Command from Notenik's Help menu.
 You may find it a little easier to read and navigate in this form, plus you can practice using Notenik as you read the Intro!